| | |

 Today sucked…really sucked.
 I expected the hard, slow, dirty driving in the Mongol Rally, but I wasn’t expecting it today.

-There really was no road except for some rubble that was more hardship than what it was worth.
+There really was no road except for some rubble that was more hardship than it was worth.
 So ingenious drivers made their own roads alongside the “official road.”
 It was like a web of roads to choose from, but they were all rather sucky…and it was Rick’s job to try to choose the least suckiest one.

 Hmm, which one to take?